aviumlabs/phoenix/README.md

 >

 Press ctrl-c a to stop running apptest

-## Application Testing

-The Avium Labs Phoenix docker image includes the MIX\_ENV environment variable in the Dockerfile.

-`MIX_ENV=test`

-Run docker compose down/docker compose up to load the updated configuration and then run `mix test`.

-Change the MIX\_ENV setting back to `dev`, run docker compose down/up to go back to development mode.

 ### Docker Hub